freeCodeCamp/chinese/chinese/articles/how-to-become-an-astounding-junior-developer.md

 More than learning JavaScript, React, Ruby, or anything else, the best thing you've learned is how to teach yourself.
 Take this practiced skill you have and show up with it every single day.

-## Own your growth—no one else will.
+## Own your growth—no one else will

 This might be the most important statement for a developer at any stage of their career: **your career is your own.
 You have to own it, and you have to own your growth.**